etztrefis/SpeedrunnerVsViewers/README.md

 # Speedrunners vs Viewers plugin 1.16.x

+A recreation of the man hunt plugin from Dreams videos, but if you are a streamer or content maker,
+    you can play it with your viewers.
+All the viewers are hunters and you and your friend are speedrunners (assassins).

+# Installation

+1. Download the latest realest from github [releases](https://github.com/etztrefis/SpeedrunnerVsViewers/releases) tab.
+2. Put it in /plugins folder of your server.

 # Getting Started

 1. `git clone https://https://github.com/etztrefis/SpeedrunnerVsViewers.git`
-2. add `spigot 1.16.x` based core to the dependencies of project
+2. Add `spigot 1.16.x` based core to the dependencies of project
-3. build artifacts
+3. Build artifacts
-4. add built plugin into /plugins folder of your server
+4. Put built plugin into /plugins folder of your server

 # Notes

- - Make sure u change `sender.getName().equals("_PWGood_") || sender.getName().equals("trefis")`
- in **commands/SpeedrunnerCommand.java:35** to your nickname for give access to player to add other players to speedrunners team.
+ - Using `/speedrunner <username>` command requires an op permission.

  # Usage